Pillows Luxury Boutique Anna van den Vondel Amsterdam

 Pancakes aren’t relegated to the dessert section of the menu in Amsterdam.
 Have your expectations flipped at The Pancake Bakery in Jordaan, where these stovetop treats are loaded with Thai red curry, Nutella and cream, and every sweet-savoury combo in between.
 If you’ve overindulged on batter-based treats, take lunch at SLA, where every possible topping is added to a bowl of green leaves instead.

 With Holland’s centuries-old reputation for sippable suds, Amsterdam’s craft-beer game is strong at Proeflokaal Arendsnest, whose copper taps keep more than 50 Dutch beers flowing, or microbrewery Brouwerij 't IJ, who hold an annual beer festival come May.
-Alternatively, the cocktail is king at award-winning bars such as Door 74, whose bartender is impressively intuitive, or The Butcher in the hip De Pijp district, where a now less-than-secret drinking den is hidden behind a freezer door at the back of a decent burger joint.
+Alternatively, the cocktail is king at award-winning bars such as Door 74 (at 74 Reguliersdwarsstraat), whose bartender is impressively intuitive, or The Butcher in the hip De Pijp district, where a now less-than-secret drinking den is hidden behind a freezer door at the back of a decent burger joint.